download

 "If I had to talk about it after the French Grand Prix, I would have confirmed that it is a difficult race for us here in Germany.
 Now I am optimistic.
 Compared to Magny-Cours we have made important progress: the aerodynamics have improved, the engine is more powerful, the tyres offer more grip".

-"I watched the footage three times, my father I think got to ten.
-It was lucky to come back to Brazil after such a day and to see those who usually speak ill of me forced to say all the good they could".
+"I watched the footage three times, my father about ten.
+It's good to come back to Brazil after such a day and to see those who usually speak ill of me forced to say good things".

 The Brazilian driver says that his son Eduardo, just 22 months old, was also enthusiastic.